Jewish astrology: Astral influences and how they are determined

 The day is divided into 12 equal hours.
 The night, likewise, is divided into 12 equal hours.
 In both cases, the method of configuration used in measuring the hour is known as the Relative hour.
 To determine the length of each relative hour, one needs but simply know two variables: (a) the precise time of sunrise, and (b) the precise time of sunset.
 Although in Talmudic literature one begins to reckon the beginning of a day some 72 minutes before sunrise and where each day ends 13½ minutes after the sun has already set, here, in the case of astrological computations, it was only necessary to reckon the day from the moment of sunrise.
 Rashi, however, alludes to the day beginning at dawn (עמוד השחר).
 By collecting the total number of minutes in any given day (from daylight hours) and dividing the total number of minutes by 12, the quotient that one is left with is the number of minutes to each hour.
 In summer months, when the days are long, the length of each hour during daytime can be as much as 77 minutes or more, whereas the length of each hour during nighttime can be less than 42 minutes.

 To each hour of the day and night is assigned one of the seven planets or spheres, which same planet governs the world during that hour.
 The names of these planets are: Saturn (shabtai), Venus (nogah), Jupiter (tzedek), Mercury (kokhav), Mars (ma'adim), Moon (levanah) and the Sun (ḥamah).
 [Note: The ancients conceived that there were only seven primary planets.
 The moon, although a satellite rather than a planet, was also numbered among them; the sun, which is a star rather than a planet, was also numbered among them.
 The earth was not numbered among them since it was central to the rest.
 Uranus, Neptune and Pluto, as well as the other recently discovered planets and satellites, were not known to the ancients, and therefore are considered trivial to the rest].
 The star or planet that begins the first diurnal hour of a particular weekday, or the first nocturnal hour of a particular weeknight, it is the same star or planet that broadly governs that entire day or night.

-The 12 constellations are the result of the seasonal movement of the stars.
-Even so, their observance and reckoning in Israel are believed by some scholars to have been learnt from Hellenistic culture, after first being divested of their idolatrous influences.
+The observance and reckoning of the movements of the 12 constellations are believed by some scholars to have been learnt from Hellenistic culture, after first being divested of influences that were deemed idolatrous.